CCMS-UCSD/GNPSDocumentation/docs/tutorials/coffee-tutorial-metaboscape.md

 ## Running GNPS

-See the document to produce molecular network at GNPS with the output of the coffee data [here](featurebasedgnps.md).
+See the documentation to produce molecular network at GNPS with the output of the Coffee project [here](featurebasedgnps.md).

 ## Running Cytoscape

-See the documentation to perform visualization of the molecular networking on the coffee data [here](MetaboScapeexportforGNPSSiriusmodule.md).
+See the documentation to perform visualization of the molecular networking on the data of the Coffee Project [here](MetaboScapeexportforGNPSSiriusmodule.md).